-This document lists the quotas and limits that apply to Dataplex.
+This document lists the quotas that apply to Dataplex.

 Quotas are part of a system that does the following:

 - Monitors your use or consumption of Google Cloud products and services.

 - Restricts your consumption of those resources for reasons including ensuring fairness and reducing spikes in usage.

 - Maintains configurations that automatically enforce prescribed restrictions.

 - Provides a means to make or request changes to the quota.

 When a quota is exceeded, in most cases, the system immediately blocks access to the relevant Google resource, and the task that you're trying to perform fails.
 In most cases, quotas apply to each Google Cloud project and are shared across all applications and IP addresses that use that Google Cloud project.

 Dataplex enforces quotas on the number of API requests during a specific period of time and the number of resources that can be created in a project.
 Quotas protect you from unforeseen spikes in usage and overloaded services.
 Learn more about why quotas are enforced.

 Your quota needs might increase the more that you use Dataplex.
 If a quota is too low to meet your needs, or you expect an upcoming increase in usage, you can proactively request a quota increase.